I have my NDIS plan, what do I do now?

 Once you receive your approved NDIS plan, you will need to go through some steps to implement your plan, before you can start using your NDIS funded supports.

-Yooralla's free guide to Implementing your NDIS plan will give you more information on each of these steps.
+Yooralla's free guide to Implementing your NDIS plan will give you more information on each of the below steps.

 Step 1 - receive your approved NDIS plan